hwayne/alloydocs/modules/natural.rst

   run show for 3

-In Alloy's evaluator you may type the following:
+To try this module out, in Alloy Analyzer's evaluator, you may invoke the function defined above as follows:

 .. code:: alloy

   sum [natural/Natural1, natural/Natural1]
     {natural/Natural$2}